climatescope/climatescope.org/app/_en_country/indonesia.md

 On Enabling Framework Parameter I, Indonesia scored 1.31 and gained seven places to rank 30<sup>th</sup>.
 The score was supported by a number of clean energy policies, including feed-in tariffs, but weakened by the lack of utility unbundling and absence of a wholesale power market.

-Indonesia’s score on Clean Energy Investment and Climate Financing Parameter II fell slightly, and it slid twenty-four places, a clear reflection of the the volume of new investment ($308m) represented just 7.4% of total investment in the sector since 2011.
+Indonesia’s score on Clean Energy Investment and Climate Financing Parameter II fell slightly, and it slid twenty-four places, a clear reflection of the volume of new investment ($308m) represented just 7.4% of total investment in the sector since 2011.

 On Parameter III, the country’s score increased and it climbed two places to take the 6<sup>th</sup> spot.
 Its solid performance reflected, among other things, the sector’s 26 value chains and 18 service providers.